 11 a.m. to 1 p.m.

-This is Dekalb History Center’s 15th annual Black History Month Celebration.
-The program will be filled with soul-stirring gospel music and riveting talks about the role Black Church music has played in Georgia’s social and political arenas.
-Catered lunch included with ticket purchase ($40).
+This is Dekalb History Center’s 16th annual Black History Month Celebration.
+Catered lunch included with ticket purchase ($45).

 Get more info and buy tickets